TrshPuppy/trsh_bot/README.md

 # Check out my [video](https://www.youtube.com/watch?v=beX7J6xCqIM) about my process and lessons learned!

-## Trsh_bot is a Twitch chat bot made using JS, tmi.js, node, node fs, and compromise.
+## Trsh_bot is a Twitch chat bot made using JS, tmi.js, node, node fs, and pos.js

 This is a personal project for my [Twitch channel](https://www.twitch.tv/trshpuppy) and is being created and maintained by me w/ help and input from interested community members.